Barbara Bendlin, PhD

 Martina Ly, PhD

 Martina was a student within the Neuroscience Training Program at UW.
-She is now a Technology and Business Development Consultant for ANT Neuro.
+LinkedIn Profile.

 Auriel Willette, PhD